ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_conic_lsff/concept_model.rst

 results from the supplementary meta-analysis.**

-Notably, all of these studies included in the supplementary analysis were conducted among children and study locations included Guatemala, South Africa, Nicaragua, Indonesia, and the Phillipines, so it is **reasonable to assume generalizability of these results to our model populations.**
+Notably, all of these studies included in the supplementary analysis were conducted among children.
+Additionally, the study locations included Guatemala, South Africa, Nicaragua, Indonesia, and the Phillipines.
+Therefore, we concluded that it is **reasonable to assume generalizability of these results to our model populations.**

 Regarding effect sizes in young age groups, Sandjaja et al. (2015) reported that population vitamin A fortification improved serum retinol concentrations